-Here is a comprehensive guide on South African made weapons and military hardwares.
+Here is a comprehensive guide on South African made weapons and military hardware.

 During the apartheid era some years back, when South Africa was under a United Nation (UN) sanctions, the then government led by President Frederik Willem de Klerk was forced to adopt measures to keep his military relevant in the modern world.
-Under a severe arms embargo placed on the South Africa, the nation had to looke inwards.
+Under a severe arms embargo placed on South Africa, the nation had to look inwards.
 It then set-up a modest military Research and Development (R&D) corporation Armscorp which morphed into the present day Denel Systems.
-A major defence equipment developing corporation.
+Major defence equipment developing corporation.

 South Africans are behind many global innovations, including the world’s first heart transplant, the Kreepy Krauley, Pratley Putty, and Dolosse.